 6. Dirty Condenser or Evaporator Coils

-7. Water Leaks from the HVAC Unit
+7. HVAC Leaking Water from the Unit

 8. Uneven Room Temperatures